irfanirshad/blog/content/posts/caching.md

 categories:
   - ENG
 tags:
-  - System Design
   - Cloud
   - Distributed Systems
 ---

-You like computers?
-You like software?
-You're probably already secretly married to Bash then..
+_The Phantom of the Opera is there, inside my mind._

 <!--more-->

 ## Caching?
 Huh?

 Caching is the process of storing data in the cache.
 The cache is a temporary storage area relatively small in size with faster access time.

 Whenever your application has to read data it should first try to retrieve the data from the cache.
 Only if it’s not found in the cache then it should try to get the data from the data store.
 Caching improves latency and can reduce the load on your servers and databases.